Evolutionary dynamics of any multiplayer game on regular graphs: Discussion

 \section{Discussion}

-The essence of spatial evolutionary dynamics under weak selection is the incorporation of a marginal game effect based on the Voter model~\cite{clifford1973model,liggett_85}.
+Spatial evolutionary dynamics under weak selection can be considered as the incorporation of a marginal game effect ($\delta\to 0^+$) on the Voter model~\cite{clifford1973model,liggett_85} ($\delta=0$).
 In structured populations, identical strategies naturally become adjacent to each other, forming clusters through neutral drift, a process independent of the game, as described by the first-order Taylor expansion in edge dynamics.
 This inherent tendency for the same strategies to cluster together leads to what is known as spatial reciprocity, a phenomenon captured by the second-order Taylor expansion.
 Simply put, under weak selection, clusters of the same strategy, caused by spatial structures, unilaterally affect the emergence of cooperation.
 Conversely, the evolution of cooperation does not influence the spatial pattern of these clusters.
 This character under weak selection reduces computational complexity, making the closed solution for various evolutionary dynamics such as multi-strategy systems on graphs possible.

-In the family of evolutionary graph theory with weak selection and pair approximation, which covers two-strategy two-player, multi-strategy two-player, and two-strategy multiplayer games, we fills in the last piece of the puzzle: the multi-strategy multiplayer games.
-For a focal individual, we illustrate every possible configuration in which $k$ identical co-players are distributed among $n$ distinct strategies, in analogy with the classic Ball-and-Box problem.
-On this basis, we calculate the statistical mean payoffs via a bottom-up approach.
-While we identify each co-player by pair approximation, the ($k+1$)-player game is treated as a whole and an smallest indivisible unit in our statistical analysis.
+In the family of evolutionary graph theory with weak selection and pair approximation, which covers two-strategy two-player, multi-strategy two-player, and two-strategy multiplayer games, we fill in the last piece of the puzzle: the multi-strategy multiplayer games.
+For a focal individual, we illustrate every possible configuration in which $k$ identical co-players are distributed among $n$ distinct strategies.
+On this basis, we calculate the group-based payoff for any number of strategies via a bottom-up approach.
+While we identify each co-player by pair approximation, the ($k+1$)-player game is treated as a whole and the smallest indivisible unit in our statistical analysis.
 In this way, the payoff computation for the focal individual is not merely a sum of pairwise interactions, but rather an $n$-element function of the configuration~$\mathbf{k}=(k_1,k_2,\dots,k_n)$, determined by all co-players simultaneously.
 The nonlinearity of payoff functions cannot be derived from the superposition pairwise interactions, which reflects the higher-order properties of multi-strategy multiplayer games that are different from multi-strategy two-player games~\cite{perc_jrsi13}.